Comparing Virtual Nodes with Managed Nodes

 Liveness and readiness probes of type HTTP are supported.

-HTTPS, gRPC, and exec probes are not supported.
+HTTPS and exec probes are supported.

-Startup probes are not supported.
+Startup probes are supported.

 probe.terminationGracePeriodSeconds is not supported.